MeChanJshim/KUKA_singleArm/README.md

   > $ echo 'export LD_LIBRARY_PATH=/usr/local/lib:$LD_LIBRARY_PATH' >> ~/.bashrc
   > $ source ~/.bashrc

+## Pendent operation
+> ### Setup Pendant
+> T1 state, Key-switch & Emergency Stop Release, Applications → LBRServer
+> ### Connection (Bringup Sequence)
+> Bring up launch should be executed in our PC
+> - PC IP: 172.31.1.148 (robot will recommand from popup)
+>   $ ros2 launch lbr_bringup hardware.launch.py ctrl:=lbr_joint_position_command_controller model:=iiwa7
+>   Then, program ready to get heartbeat of ROBOT
+>   This cmd can be used only when the robot is connected
+> - Press “Enabling Switch” of Pendant
+>   Then play button will be activated
+> - Press “Green ‘>’ Play Button” during around 3 sec while pressing the “Enabling Switch”.
+>   Then Pop-up appears (select the proper options)
+>   In here, You can release “Enabling Switch” & “Play Button”

  ## EXECUTION
 > ### Communication with actual robot
 > ** Single KUKA-iiwa7 activate **